iyobo/jollofjs/packages/isvalid/README.md

     {
         "email": { type: String, default: "email@not.set" }
     }

-This tells the validator, that an `email` field is expected, and if it is not found, it should just assign it with whatever is specified using default.
+This tells the validator, that an `email` key is expected, and if it is not found, it should just assign it with whatever is specified as `default`.

 This works with all supported types - below with a boolean type: